Reduced energy bill support could affect 25% of small businesses

 Business Asset Disposal Relief might be available if you close your solvent company using a Members Voluntary Liquidation.

 When business owners decide to sell or wind-up their solvent company using a Members Voluntary Liquidation (MVL), they might be eligible for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief).
-This has been an attractive and popular method of reducing the amount of Capital Gains Tax that must be paid on the sale of a company and/or its assets, from the standard rate to a 10% rate.
+This has been an attractive and popular method of reducing the amount of Capital Gains Tax that must be paid on the sale of a company and/or its assets, from the standard rate to a 10% rate, subject to the existing statutory limits.
+We can advise whether your business qualifies for such relief and what these limits are.
 It can save business owners many £000s.

 Looking to close your Solvent Company?